mvysny/swift-experiments/README.md

 framework is that Swift Testing requires Swift 6+ while Ubuntu 25.04 only offers Swift 5.10 in the official repositories.
 After Ubuntu upgrades Swift, we'll switch to Swift Testing.

 Tests are implemented in the `Tests` test target (see `Package.swift` for more details).
-It pulls in the common code from `SwiftExperiments` target; all tests then `@testable import SwiftExperiments` to 'see' the code being tested.
+The test target pulls in the common code from the `SwiftExperiments` target; all tests then `@testable import SwiftExperiments` to 'see' the code being tested.

 ## GitHub Actions

 The project is tested using GitHub Actions.
 The tests are only running on [ubuntu-24.04](https://github.com/actions/runner-images/blob/main/images/ubuntu/Ubuntu2404-Readme.md).
-Since the ubuntu-24.04 image also offers Swift 6.1, there's no need to use the [setup-swift GitHub Action](https://github.com/swift-actions/setup-swift).
+Since the `ubuntu-24.04` image also offers Swift 6.1, there's no need to use the [setup-swift GitHub Action](https://github.com/swift-actions/setup-swift).